MicrosoftDocs/sdk-api/sdk-api-src/content/wmp/nn-wmp-iwmpevents3.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IWMPEvents3
+ - wmp/IWMPEvents3
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - wmp.h
 api_name:
  - IWMPEvents3
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IWMPEvents3 interface

 ## -description

 The <b>IWMPEvents3</b> interface provides access to events originating from the Windows Media Player 11 control so that an application that has this control embedded in it can respond to these events.
 The events exposed by <b>IWMPEvents3</b> are also exposed by the <a href="https://docs.microsoft.com/windows/desktop/WMP/-wmpocxevents-interface">_WMPOCXEvents</a> interface.